Skip to content

 Open App

-Connect Picasi with Claude Code
+Connect Picasi to Claude Code

 • Your workspace’s MCP URL (found under Settings → AI Connections and Tokens)